gromacs/gromacs/docs/release-notes/2021/major/removed-functionality.rst

 Removed GMX_SCSIGMA_MIN environment variable
 """"""""""""""""""""""""""""""""""""""""""""

-This was used to reproduce free-energy soft-core behavior of GROMACS versions before 4.5.
+This was used to reproduce free-energy soft-core behavior of |Gromacs| versions before 4.5.